Dormouse (Alice's Adventures in Wonderland character): History

 The Dormouse sat between the March Hare and the Mad Hatter.
 They were using him as a cushion while he slept when Alice arrives at the start of the chapter.

 The Dormouse is always falling asleep during the scene, waking up every so often, for example to say:

-He also tells a story about three young sisters who live in a treacle well, live on treacle, and draw pictures of things beginning with M, such as mousetraps, memory and muchness.
+He also tells a story about three young sisters who live in a treacle well, live on treacle, and draw pictures of things beginning with 'M', such as mousetraps, memory and muchness.

 He later appears, equally sleepy, at the Knave of Hearts' trial and voices resentment at Alice for growing, and his last interaction with any character is his being "suppressed" (amongst other things) by the Queen for shouting out that tarts are made of treacle.

 Disney version

 The character also appears in Disney's Alice in Wonderland.
 As in the book, he is sleepy and lazy, but unlike in the book, he sings Twinkle, Twinkle, Little Bat instead of telling his story about mouse sisters to entertain the tea-party participants.

 He panics at the mention of the word "cat", much like The Mouse from the book, and needs to have jam spread on his nose in order to calm down.
 This first happens when Alice talks about her cat Dinah, causing the March Hare and the Mad Hatter to chase after it in order to administer the jam.

-The Dormouse later appears as the second witness at Alice's trial, where two playing cards had to have the Queen of Hearts question it quietly.
+The Dormouse later appears as the second witness at Alice's trial, where two playing cards had to have the Queen of Hearts question it quietly and he once again sings Twinkle, Twinkle, Little Bat.
 When Alice points out that the Cheshire Cat is on the Queen of Hearts' crown, the Queen of Hearts quotes "cat", causing the Dormouse to panic, with the March Hare, the Mad Hatter, and the King of Hearts running around trying to catch him, with comical results.

 The Disney version of the character also appears in House of Mouse and Mickey's Magical Christmas: Snowed in at the House of Mouse.